TritonVM/triton-vm/specification/src/u32-table.md

 1. If the `CopyFlag` in the next row is 0 and `LHS` in the next row is 0 and `LHS` in the current row is not 0, then `Log2Floor` in the current row is `Bits`.
 1. If the `CopyFlag` in the next row is 0 and `LHS` in the next row is not 0, then `Log2Floor` in the current row is `Log2Floor` in the next row.
 1. If the `CopyFlag` in the next row is 0 and `RhsLsb` in the current row is 0, then `Pow` in the current row is `Pow` in the next row squared.
-1. If the `CopyFlag` in the next row is 0 and `RhsLsb` in the current row is 1, then `Pow` in the current row is `Pow` in the next row squared times `LhsCopy` in the next row.
+1. If the `CopyFlag` in the next row is 0 and `RhsLsb` in the current row is 1, then `Pow` in the current row is `Pow` in the next row squared times `LhsCopy` in the current row.
 1. If the `CopyFlag` in the next row is 0, then `RunningProductProcessor` in the next row is `RunningProductProcessor` in the current row.
 1. If the `CopyFlag` in the next row is 1, then `RunningProductProcessor` in the next row has absorbed the next row with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.